Kevin Durant, James Harden lead Nets past Magic, 123-90

 TIP-INS

 Nets: The Nets didn’t shoot a free throw until Harden stepped to the line following a technical foul with 4:34 left in the first half. . . .
-Aldridge had a plus-minus of 29 in his 22 minutes. . . .
 Harden, who is third in the NBA in assists, had six in the first quarter.

-Magic: Cole Anthony, Orlando’s leading scorer who was coming off a career-high 33 points Sunday, did not score until making a layup with 4:46 left in the first half.
-He finished with 10 points and eight rebounds. . .
+Magic: Cole Anthony, Orlando’s leading scorer who was coming off a career-high 33 points Sunday, did not score until making a layup with 4:46 left in the first half. . . .
 Ross went over the 7,000-point mark for his 10-year career, finishing with 7,011.

 UP NEXT